Ted Cruz: Other

 In 2015, Cruz voted for the USA Freedom Act, which reauthorized the USA Patriot Act but reformed some of its provisions.

 In September 2016, Cruz backed the Obama administration's plan to sell more than $1.15 billion worth of weapons to Saudi Arabia.

 Cruz has called the Nord Stream II natural gas pipeline a threat to the security of Europe and the U.S. In December 2019, he and Senator Ron Johnson wrote a letter to Edward Heerema, the owner of the offshore pipe layer Allseas, to warn him of sanctions if Allseas did not suspend its work on the pipeline, which would deliver natural gas from Russia to Germany.
 Allseas suspended the work a few days later.
 In December 2020, the Russian pipelaying ship Akademik Cherskiy continued pipelaying.
 In January, another pipelayer, Fortuna, joined forces with the Akademik Cherskiy to complete the pipeline.
 On June 4, 2021, Putin announced that the pipelaying for first line of the Nord Stream II was fully completed.
 On June 10, the pipeline's sections were connected.
 The second line was completed in September 2021.

 A co-sponsor of the 2019 resolution to commemorate the Armenian genocide, Cruz said that while Turkey is a NATO ally, "We should never be afraid to tell the truth, and alliances grounded in lies are themselves unsustainable."

 In October 2021, Cruz posted a tweet criticizing Australia's Northern Territory's vaccine mandates.
 Chief Minister of the Northern Territory Michael Gunner's response to the tweet went viral quickly, garnering near universal support from Australians.

 In March 2023, Cruz voted against repealing the Authorization for Use of Military Force (AUMF) in Iraq.

+Cruz appears in the directory of Peter Thiel's organization Dialog.

-Hate crimes
+COVID-19 Hate Crimes Act

 Cruz was one of six Republican senators to vote against expanding the COVID-19 Hate Crimes Act, which would allow the U.S. Justice Department to review hate crimes related to COVID-19 and establish an online database.